richelbilderbeek/awk_course/lesson_plans/20240122/README.md

 - Use teaching materials developed by colleagues just to be nice.
   Instead, use free-online teaching materials developed by others, so that me and my colleagues do not need to maintain it
-- Learners have used a free and online book they can use for future reference.
-  Pavlin's material is too nice!

 Negative feedback that I will enjoy and not respond to: